WEEE Categorization

-Which category does my electrical appliance belong to?
+Which category does my electrical appliance fall into?

-The correct classification of your products into the statutory WEEE categories is the basis for legally compliant registration with the ear foundation.
-Since the introduction of the “open scope,” electrical appliances have been divided into six main categories.
+Correctly classifying your products into the statutory WEEE categories is the basis for legally compliant registration with the ear Foundation.
+Since the introduction of “Open Scope,” electrical appliances have been divided into six main categories.

-Here you will find an overview to help you determine your device type:
+Here is an overview to help you determine your device type:

 1) Heat exchanger